robertdavidgraham/masscan/doc/masscan.8.markdown

 	`xml` will be used.

   * `-oB <filename>`: sets the output format to binary and saves the output in the given filename.
-This is equivelent to using the `--output-format` and `--output-filename` parameters.
+This is equivalent to using the `--output-format` and `--output-filename` parameters.
 The option `--readscan` can then be used to read the binary file.
-Binary files are mush smaller than their XML equivelents, but require a separate step to convert back into XML or another readable format.
+Binary files are mush smaller than their XML equivalents, but require a separate step to convert back into XML or another readable format.

   * `-oX <filename>`: sets the output format to XML and saves the output in the given filename.
-This is equivelent to using the `--output-format xml` and `--output-filename` parameters.
+This is equivalent to using the `--output-format xml` and `--output-filename` parameters.

   * `-oG <filename>`: sets the output format to grepable and saves the output in the given filename.
-This is equivelent to using the --output-format grepable and --output-filename parameters.
+This is equivalent to using the --output-format grepable and --output-filename parameters.

   * `-oJ <filename>`: sets the output format to JSON and saves the output in the given filename.
-This is equivelent to using the --output-format json and --output-filename parameters.
+This is equivalent to using the --output-format json and --output-filename parameters.

   * `-oL <filename>`: sets the output format to a simple list format and saves the output in the given filename.
-This is equivelent to using the --output-format list and --output-filename parameters.
+This is equivalent to using the --output-format list and --output-filename parameters.

   *  `--readscan <binary-files>`: reads the files created by the `-oB` option